Get All Your Keto Answers Right Here!

 Will I need to purchase any products/supplements?

 Not at all!
-Ketogenic Living advocates for eating whole foods.
+Ketogenic living advocates for eating whole foods.
 Our bodies should get all of the nutrients we need from FOOD, not supplements.
-I personally choose to add MCT oil to my coffee (which is a whole food, by the way) and to use a magnesium supplement from time to time, but that is by no means a requirement of a Ketogenic lifestyle.
+I personally choose to add MCT oil or coconut oil to my coffee and use electrolyte supplements daily, but that is by no means a requirement of a Ketogenic lifestyle.

 Isn’t keto dangerous?!